-Horse/pony and rider combinations who compete at Area Qualifiers in the current or previous year in Robbie Bailey or Intermediate Show Jumping or Junior or Intermediate Combined Training, or who have done Junior or Intermediate Eventing, are not eligible for the U10 or U12 or Novice CT.
+Horse/pony and rider combinations who have competed and completed the course at Area Qualifiers in the current or previous year in Robbie Bailey are not eligible for the U10 or U12 or Novice CT.
+Horse/pony combinations who have competed in Area Qualifiers in the current or previous year in Intermediate Show Jumping or Junior or Intermediate Combined Training, or who have done Junior or Intermediate Eventing, are not eligible for the U10 or U12 or Novice CT.